Introduction

 • Being difficult and emotional to accept or choose, as it may mean giving up on curative or aggressive treatments or acknowledging the imminent death of your loved one.

-• Being limited and restricted by certain criteria or conditions, such as the diagnosis, the , the consent, or the availability of hospice care providers
+• Being limited and restricted by certain criteria or conditions, such as the , the prognosis, the consent, or the availability of hospice care providers

 • This is misunderstood and stigmatized by some people, who may think that hospice care is giving up, abandoning, or hastening death rather than enhancing life and comfort.